Little pied cormorant

-The little pied cormorant, little shag or kawaupaka (Microcarbo melanoleucos) is a common Australasian waterbird, found around the coasts, islands, estuaries, and inland waters of Australia, New Guinea, New Zealand, Thailand, Myanmar, Singapore, Brunei, Timor Leste, and Indonesia, and around the islands of the south-western Pacific and the subantarctic.
+The little pied cormorant, little shag or kawaupaka (Microcarbo melanoleucos) is a common species of Australasian waterbird, found around the coasts, islands, estuaries, and inland waters of Australia, New Guinea, New Zealand, Timor-Leste and Indonesia, and around the islands of the south-western Pacific and the subantarctic.
 It is a small short-billed cormorant usually black above and white below with a yellow bill and small crest, although a mostly black white-throated form predominates in New Zealand.
 Three subspecies are recognised.
-Until recently most authorities referred to this species as Phalacrocorax melanoleucos.
+Until recently, most authorities referred to this species as Phalacrocorax melanoleucos.

 Taxonomy

 The species is known as the little pied cormorant in Australia, and as the little shag or by the Māori name of kawaupaka in New Zealand.
 The term white-throated shag is also reserved for the melanistic form there.